Triticum vulgare starch (inci)

 This section has been translated automatically.

-Triticum vulgare starch is the wheat starch which is obtained from the endosperm of the wheat grain.
-Wheat starch is a natural, organic, odourless and tasteless chemical compound of carbon, hydrogen and oxygen, which belongs to the polysaccharides and is obtained from the endosperm of the fruit.
+Triticum vulgare starch refers to the wheat starch obtained from the endosperm of the wheat grain.
+Wheat starch is a natural, organic, odorless and tasteless chemical compound belonging to the polysaccharide family and consisting of carbon, hydrogen and oxygen, which is obtained from the endosperm of the fruit.

-Chemically, wheat starch consists of a non-uniform polysaccharide mixture of exclusively alpha-glycosidically linked D-glucose building blocks with the empirical formula: (C6H10O5) n.
-The number of building blocks ranges from 300-1000.
+Chemically, wheat starch consists of a non-uniform polysaccharide mixture, consisting exclusively of alpha-glycosidically linked D-glucose building blocks with the molecular formula: (C6H10O5) n.
+The number of building blocks ranges between 300-1000.

-In cosmetic formulations wheat starch acts as an absorbent (absorbs finely dispersed substances) and as a viscosity regulator (increases or decreases the viscosity of cosmetic products).
+In cosmetic formulations, wheat starch acts as an absorbent (absorbs/absorbs finely dispersed substances) and as a viscosity regulator (increases or decreases the viscosity of cosmetic products).

 Authors